Ultimate Checklist for Personal Injury Settlement Negotiations: What to Do and Avoid

 Personal injury accidents are sadly a common situation in California.
 In fact, the National Safety Council reports a 16.1% increase in serious injuries year-over-year.
 These incidents typically involve an individual who has been harmed as a result of the negligent actions of other parties, usually from a wet floor in a slip and fall accident, vehicle accident, motorcycle crash, defective products or drugs, pedestrian accident, and others.

-When a personal injury accident happens, the injured person must be able to prove that the responsible party was at fault in order to file a claim and get settlement compensation for their case.
+When a personal injury accident happens, the injured person must be able to prove that the responsible party was at fault in order to file a claim and get a fair settlement compensation for their medical expenses, emotional distress and damages.
 If both parties fail in settlement negotiations and can’t agree on a favorable deal, the case can go to trial.

 If you or a loved one has been injured, it is important to know how to reach a favorable personal injury settlement.
-As an award-winning law firm with a wide range of experience in personal injury cases, the Farahi Law Firm team created a list of tips to negotiate a personal injury settlement successfully!
+As an award-winning law firm with a wide range of experience in personal injury cases, the Farahi Law Firm team created a list of steps to settle a personal injury claim successfully!

 Navigating Personal Injury Negotiations: A Guide to Doing It Right

-Below are the dos and don’ts when you’re trying to get the most value out of our personal injury case negotiation:
+Below are the dos and don’ts when you’re trying to get the most value out of our personal injury case and lawsuit settlement negotiation:

 What to DO